dessertlab/EVIL/notebooks/README.md

 # EVIL: Exploiting Software via Natural Language

-## Notebooks
+## Notebooks (WIP)

-This folder contains a Google Colab notebook that you can run on a GPU runtime instance to finetune or best performing model (CodeBERT) on both the encoder and decoder datasets.
+This folder contains a Google Colab notebook that you can run on a GPU runtime instance to run our finetuned best performing models (CodeBERT) on both the encoder and decoder datasets.